|

 • Kottbusser Tor (Kottbusser Gate) – in Friedrichshain-Kreuzberg

 The “Bezirkes” are further partitioned into smaller divisions known as “Kiez,” which are also split into several streets with different characteristics and personalities.
-Although some areas are safe regardless of the time, others are risky.
+Although some areas are Berlin safe regardless of the time, others are risky.
 See the full list of Kiezes in Berlin.

 Here are the crime rates in Berlin.